koljapluemer/linguanodon/docs/instructions/008_better_vocab_level.md

 no special handling for "common" translations

-no handling of pronunciation or anything like that, but make a dumb widget for displaying the comma separated list (takes an array of vocab)
+no handling of pronunciation or anything like that, but make a dumb widget for displaying the comma separated list (takes an array of vocab and a prop whether to show their translations or their content, maybe?) so we can later adapt this.